tomvita/Breeze-Beta/Breeze.md

 -   **Search Code Segment**: Include the code segment in searches.
 -   **Search Main only**: Limit searches to the `main` memory region.
 -   **VisibleOnly**: If enabled, shortcuts only work for visible buttons.
+-   **Prerelease updates**: Allow update checks to offer prerelease Breeze builds.
+-   **Use alt color**: Replace normal light text with RGB values from `/switch/Breeze/alt_color.ini`; light theme keeps black text for readability.

+## In-application help

+Hold **ZR**, then press **A** to open context-sensitive help.
+Use X for the selected action's explanation.
+The overlay blocks underlying input and restores its per-menu state after restart.
+See the [Context-Sensitive Help Guide](docs/help%20system.md).

 ---